apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 function pluginname_filefilter
 ```

 defines the filefilter for the `pluginname` plug-in.
+This function determines if the plug-in should
+execute given the filename.
+If more extensive analysis is required, execute `add_test` and do that
+work later as there is a chance the file has not been added to the file system yet.

 Similarly, there are other functions that may be defined during the test-patch run: